 Britt Wilkerson has been a part of the Chapman broadcast team since 2005.
 Britt served as color man for seven games in 2005 and play by play for one.
 Britt also handled the PA Mic for Chapman – JV football games during the 2005 season.
 During the 2005 playoffs, Britt worked the Broome games with Tommy Sims.
 During 2006, Britt worked as color man for the Chapman regular season games and as on site producer for the Dorman playoff game at Irmo.
 During 2007, after working a week-0 game at Landrum as on site producer, he spilt time as color man for Chapman and color/play by play for Boiling Springs.
 In 2008 Britt handled play by play for Chapman football and also worked with Tom Dixon on the Boiling Springs basketball broadcast.
 Britt has also worked as on site producer for several Chapman playoff games during 2007.
 During 2008, Britt worked the Landrum playoff game with Ninety Six as both color man and on site producer.
 Britt also worked as on site producer for the Boiling Springs vs Mauldin game as well as the Boiling Springs vs Sumter playoff game.
 Britt has also helped arrange guests for Droppin’ the Hammer show on ESPN1400 AM.

 Cole Bryson joined the broadcast crew in 2012 as a stat keeper for the Boiling Springs Bulldogs.
 He served as the sideline reporter in 2013 and then became a color commentator for the Bulldogs.
 He graduated from BSHS in 2014 and now attends North Greenville University where he is majoring in Mass Communications.
 He helped along side Britt Wilkerson where the two of them came up with the idea to start "Upstate Gridiron".
-He host's many weekly podcast through the fall, winter, and spring and also swaps positions with Tom Dixon in the fall where they often share the "play-by-play" role.
+He host's many weekly podcast through the fall, winter, and spring.
 He also serves as the "Battle at the Border" play by play guy for many continuous basketball broadcasts.
 Cole has been a part of many football, basketball, baseball, & softball broadcasts for many different schools in the Upstate.

 Ronnie Black has provided the voice for the pre-game billboards and custom game intros, written by himself and Dale Wilkerson.
 Ronnie is the PA-Man for Byrnes High School and has been with ESPN-1400AM since 2001, as a producer and on air personality.
 Ronnie has been a part of Open Mic Daily, Timeout with TA, and Droppin’ the Hammer.